The Bankrate promise

+Because mortgage rates change every day, it’s a good idea to check them regularly (if not daily, at least weekly).
 Comparison-shopping gives you peace of mind knowing you’ve found the best rate available to you.
 At best, if interest rates go down, comparing your options gives you an opportunity to save.

 As you check rates, understand that the average mortgage rate isn’t necessarily the one you’ll qualify for.
 Your interest rate depends on your risk profile as a borrower, which includes your credit score, the type of loan and term, the home’s location, the type of rate, your down payment amount and more.

-How to compare mortgage rates
+How often do mortgage rates change?

 Your mortgage rate helps determine how much you pay each month for the loan, as well as your total interest charges over the length of the mortgage.
 As you compare mortgage rates, here are some questions to consider: